 Assisted Braking: Passive vs. Active

 The next step up in sophistication is assisted braking devices.
-These devices, also called 'assisted locking', use a variety of mechanisms to pinch the rope and automatically catch a fall.
-The automation and reliability of this catch, however, is not fool-proof so we will refrain from using the popular, but incorrect term, 'auto-locking'.
+These devices, also called 'assisted locking,' use a variety of mechanisms to pinch the rope and automatically catch a fall.
+The automation and reliability of this catch, however, is not fool-proof so we refrain from using the popular, but incorrect term, 'auto-locking.'
 No matter the belay device, always keep your braking hand on the rope(s).

-We will separate today's assisted braking options into two categories: passive and active.
+We separate today's assisted braking options into two categories: passive and active.
 Passive assisted braking devices generate their braking power by pinching the rope between the device and a carabiner and are dependent on the position of the brake hand (classified under UIAA En 15151-2, "Manual braking devices").
-These devices are lighter and less expensive than their active counterparts, and are usually capable of double strand rappels.
-However, their performance is highly dependent on the carabiner used and they offer less braking power.
+These devices are lighter and less expensive than their active counterparts and are usually capable of double-strand rappels.
+However, their performance is highly dependent on the carabiner used, and they offer less braking power.
 We examined the Mammut Smart Alpine and Edelrid Mega Jul in this category.

-We think it's important to emphasize the difference between the passive assisted braking of the Smart Alpine and Edelrid Mega Jul versus the active assisted locking on devices like the GriGri 2, Edelrid Eddy and Camp Matik.
+It's important to emphasize the difference between the passive assisted braking of the Smart Alpine and Edelrid Mega Jul versus the active assisted locking on devices like the GriGri+, GriGri 2, Edelrid Eddy, and Camp Matik.
 In the GriGri et al. braking is created by a pinching mechanism inside the device itself; the passive assisted braking models rely on a pinch between the carabiner and the device.
-The Smart Alpine and Mega Jul are thus dependent on this carabiner and its shape and size can have a significant impact on performance (up to 35% differences in our tests).
+The Smart Alpine and Mega Jul are thus dependent on this carabiner, and its shape and size can have a significant impact on performance (up to 35% differences in our tests).

 Furthermore, passive models do not generate the same braking force as active devices.
 The German Alpine Club conducted tests measuring the braking force without a hand on the rope for several models and found the Smart and Mega Jul could only handle 0.6 kN and 0.5 kN, respectively.
 Active assisted locking devices like the GriGri 2 and Camp Matik each withstood more than 2.0 kN.
 Contrary to what we've seen on the internet, the Smart and Mega Jul cannot be expected to catch even small falls without a brake hand on the rope.
 To say it another way, if your belayer gets knocked unconscious by rockfall, these passive assisted braking devices are unlikely to catch your fall.

 The GriGri line from Petzl feed slack well once the belayer learns the proper technique.
 There is a learning curve, though.
 One published study showed that even with this popular and longstanding device, up to a quarter of all users pay out slack improperly, momentarily taking their brake hand off the rope (we've said it before, but it bears repeating, never take your braking hand off the rope!).
-Therefore, no matter which device you choose we urge you to find out how to use it correctly.
+Therefore, no matter which device you choose, find out how to use it correctly.
 And that's especially true for the more complicated techniques required on active assisted braking models.

 We were inspired by Blake Herrington at Cascade Climbers to run a test on the resistance of each device in auto-block mode.
 Our full procedures are explained in the How We Test section, but the important thing to know is that the actual numerical value (in lbs) is not very meaningful.
-Rather the relative performance of each device compared to the others is what you should focus on.
+Rather, focus on the relative performance of each device compared to the others.
 Lower scores are better and indicate less energy required for auto-block belays.
 The 1-10 scores we awarded for this category assume each device is capable of properly locking and only reflect the relative resistance.
 Both GriGri models scored top marks in this metric, while the Mega Jul fell to the bottom.

 Like all climbing gear these days, belay devices are getting lighter and smaller.
 Devices ranged from 2.0 to 13.0 ounces.
 Three or more of the smallest, the Petzl Verso, could likely fit inside the volume of the massive Edelrid Eddy.
-This category is obviously not crucial to device function but we decided to include it because it's important to alpine and multi-pitch climbers.
-In the end we summarized both components into this one rating and it represents ten percent of the overall score.
+This category is obviously not crucial to device function, but we decided to include it because it's important to alpine and multi-pitch climbers.
+We summarized both components into this one rating, representing ten percent of the overall score.

 Purchasing a belay device can be confusing with the more evolved and specialized options on the market today.
-It is important to identify the type of climbing you intend to do in order to select the appropriate device for your climbing needs.
-Read through our Buying Advice article for specific recommendations tailored to different disciplines and experiences levels.
+It is important to identify the type of climbing you intend to do to select the appropriate device for your climbing needs.
+Read through our Buying Advice article for specific recommendations tailored to different disciplines and experience levels.

 — Jack Cramer and Chris McNamara